OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 This tutorial teaches you how to use an Office Script for Excel on the web with an automated [Power Automate](https://flow.microsoft.com) workflow.
 Your script will automatically run each time you receive an email, recording information from the email in an Excel workbook.

+Completing this tutorial help you understand how to run scripts based on outside information.
+You'll see how flows can be triggered automatically as well as how data is passed between flow steps, especially for input into an Office Script.

+> [!TIP]
+> If you are new to Office Scripts, we recommend starting with the [Record, edit, and create Office Scripts in Excel on the web](excel-tutorial.md) tutorial.

 ## Prerequisites

 [!INCLUDE [Tutorial prerequisites](../includes/power-automate-tutorial-prerequisites.md)]

-> [!IMPORTANT]
-> This tutorial assumes you have completed the [Run Office Scripts in Excel on the web with Power Automate](excel-power-automate-manual.md) tutorial.

 ## Prepare the workbook